 Duration: Approximately 45 minutes, depending on how early you finished the first two main steps and whether your flight is on time or not

-- While looking for your gate, you will pass by comfort rooms as well as more restaurants and retail shops where you can buy some snacks that you can munch on while waiting to board your plane or while on the plane.
-If you’re buying food, go for a take-out so you don’t miss announcements regarding your flight at your boarding area.
+While looking for your gate, you will pass by comfort rooms as well as more restaurants and retail shops where you can buy some snacks that you can munch on while waiting to board your plane or while on the plane.
+If you’re buying food, go for take-out so you don’t miss announcements regarding your flight at your boarding area.

-- After finding your boarding gate, find an available spot, ideally closest to the boarding counter or the power outlets.
+After finding your boarding gate, find an available spot, ideally closest to the boarding counter or the power outlets.
 Feel free to do anything in this area until a final boarding call is announced.
 Make sure not to put on any earplugs or earphones so you can hear these announcements clearly.

-- Once a boarding call is made, fix your things and take out your boarding pass.
+Once a boarding call is made, fix your things and take out your boarding pass.
 Airlines follow a boarding protocol wherein business class and special passengers are prioritised, followed by passengers seated at the back of the plane, moving all the way to the front.
 Follow this to avoid any problems with the airline crew or the other passengers.
 If you don’t like waiting in line for too long, you can stay in your spot and stand up only when the line is almost finished.

-Be careful while walking through the aisle so you don’t hit other passengers’ faces with your bags as there’s very little space.
-After double checking your boarding pass, look for your seat number written on the side of overhead compartments.
-Place your bigger bag in the compartment and keep only some essentials with you on your seat such as food, a personal blanket and pillow (if the plane doesn’t offer these), earphones and books among others.
+Be careful while walking through the aisle so you don’t hit other passengers’ faces with your bags, as there’s very little space.
+After double-checking your boarding pass, look for your seat number written on the side of the overhead compartments.
+Place your bigger bag in the compartment, and keep only some essentials with you on your seat such as food, a personal blanket and pillow (if the plane doesn’t offer these), earphones and books among others.
 And finally, wait for your plane to take off.

 Easy enough for you?
 It gets better every time, trust me.
 Once you’ve gone through these steps on that first trip, you’ll turn into a pro before you even know it.
 For a hassle-free experience, make sure to leave more than enough time to do the above procedures by arriving at the airport around four hours prior to your scheduled departure.
 This is the standard rule for international flights.
 Also, don’t be afraid to ask airport personnel and your fellow passengers for help, or simply read signs wherever available.
 Good luck!